-In this guide, I will show you how to create a PayPal Account in Kenya.
+In this guide, I will show you how to open a PayPal account in Kenya.
 We live in modern times, and these days, a PayPal account is like a bank account.
 It helps you receive money online and also buy goods and services with ease online.

-Kenya has made significant strides when it comes to the world of the internet.
+Kenya has made significant strides in the internet’s world.
 Many people are already doing so much online, and you don’t need to be left behind.

 We are going to create a PayPal account step by step.